cdoucy/CppRussianRoulette/README.md

 Russian Roulette in C++.

-Each player has an randomized array of 6 pointers.
+Each player has an array of 6 pointers.
-5 of these pointers are valid and the last one is set to `nullptr`.
+5 of these pointers are valid and the last one is set to `nullptr`and has a random position.

 Firing a shot with the revolver is represented by the dereferencing of the current pointer of the array and an incrementation of the array.